Roger W. Mills

-Roger W. Mills (born 13 February 1951, Guildford, Surrey, UK) is a British economist working in the area of corporate finance.
-Emeritus professor at Henley Business School University of Reading, the Group chairman at Value Focus Group, a group of consulting firms, Chief Instructor and Chairman of the British Shito Ryu Karate Association (BSKA), 8th Dan (Kyoshi).
+Roger W. Mills (born 13 February 1951, in Guildford, Surrey, UK) is a British economist working in the area of corporate finance.
+Emeritus professor at Henley Business School University of Reading, the group chairman at Value Focus Group, a group of consulting firms, chief instructor and chairman of the British Shito Ryu Karate Association (BSKA), 8th Dan (Kyoshi).

 Biography

 Academic career

-Roger W. Mills was born on 13 February 1951 in Guildford, Surrey, UK.
-Initially educated in Psychology, Sociology and Economics, he migrated into accountancy and corporate finance after a 5-year period as an aircrew officer in the Royal Air Force (RAF).
-Prior to joining Henley Management College in 1983, Roger was a Senior Lecturer in Accounting and Finance at Thames Polytechnic.
+Mills was born on 13 February 1951 in Guildford, Surrey, UK.
+Initially educated in psychology, sociology and economics, he migrated into accountancy and corporate finance after a 5-year period as an aircrew officer in the Royal Air Force (RAF).
+Prior to joining Henley Management College in 1983, Roger was a senior lecturer in accounting and finance at Thames Polytechnic.

-In the Henley Management College he has held the following positions: Director of Studies, Brunel-based Programmes from 1983 to 1987, Director of Studies for the Henley-based MBA Programme from 1989 to 1995, Director of Henley Brazil from 1996 to 1999, Subject Area Leader – Managing Financial Resources and Business Finance from 1983 to 2003, Head of Accounting and Finance Faculty from 1995 to 2005, and Professor of Finance and Accounting from 1986 to 2007.
+In the Henley Management College he has held the following positions: director of studies, Brunel-based programmes from 1983 to 1987, director of studies for the Henley-based MBA programme from 1989 to 1995, director of Henley Brazil from 1996 to 1999, subject area leader – managing financial resources and business finance from 1983 to 2003, head of accounting and finance faculty from 1995 to 2005, and professor of finance and accounting from 1986 to 2007.
 He also established the Henley Centre for Value Improvement and played a significant role in the development of the DBA.

 For a significant contribution to the life of the college he was awarded honorary degree – Master of college by Henley Management College in 2008.

-From 2007 to 2012, Roger was the Professor of Business Valuation and Fundamental Analysis, Vrije Universiteit Amsterdam.
+From 2007 to 2012, Roger was the professor of business valuation and fundamental analysis, Vrije Universiteit Amsterdam.

-From 2012 to 2013, he was a visiting Professor of Finance at University College London.
+From 2012 to 2013, he was a visiting professor of finance at University College London.

 Roger has successfully supervised 23 PhD Students and has authored 13 books, 3 handbooks and numerous journal articles.
 His book 'The Dynamics of Shareholder Value' has been reprinted many times and was published in the Japanese and Polish languages.

 Education

-Doctor of Philosophy in Finance, Henley Management College/Brunel University, 1986.
+Doctor of Philosophy in finance, Henley Management College/Brunel University, 1986.

 Master of Science, Henley Management College/Brunel University, 1982.

 Certificate in Education, University of London, 1976.

-Bachelor of Technology (Hons.), Psychology, Sociology, Economics, Brunel University, 1974.
+Bachelor of Technology (Hons.), psychology, sociology, economics, Brunel University, 1974.